bradfrost/atomic-design/chapter-1.md

 Establishing design atmosphere early is critical to a project’s success, which is why designers have found ways to facilitate these important conversations without having to generate full mockups.
 Designer Samantha Warren developed design artifacts called [style tiles](http://styletil.es/), which demonstrate color, type, and texture explorations in a nice encapsulated one-pager.
 Designer Dan Mall built on Samantha’s idea with a concept called [element collages](http://danielmall.com/articles/rif-element-collages/), which demonstrate design atmosphere explorations in an exploded collage of interface elements.

-{% include figure.html src="../images/content/style-tiles.jpg" caption="Style tiles, a concept created by designer Samantha Warren, allow designers to explore color, typography, and texture without having to develop fully-developed comps." %}
+{% include figure.html src="../images/content/style-tiles.jpg" caption="Style tiles, a concept created by designer Samantha Warren, allow designers to explore color, typography, and texture without having to develop fully realized comps." %}

 By breaking visual explorations into smaller chunks, designers save time and effort while avoiding presenting unrealistic, premature layouts to clients.
 More importantly, these approaches shift stakeholders away from simply reacting to a pretty picture, and instead facilitate crucial conversations about overall design direction and how they relate to the project’s goals.
 We’ll discuss these concepts in more detail in chapter 4, but suffice it to say the visual design workflow is changing in a big way!